damian-krychowski/plikshare/README.md

 ## How to upload files
-The fastes way is to create zip archive out of the files you want to upload and them use PlikShare bulk upload feature!
+The fastes way is to create zip archive out of the files you want to upload and then use PlikShare bulk upload feature!

 <video src='https://github.com/user-attachments/assets/3752a954-8d33-4d89-9ba1-69b922fb45e3' width=180></video>